javierhernandez123/SocialMedia-MentalHealth/README.md

 Dataset keyword: **digital-habits**

 This repository contains the Quarto analysis for the open-source **"Impact of Digital Habits on Mental Health"** dataset (N = 100,000).
-All variables are synthetically generated and ethically mined (no PII).

 ## Project Overview